Creating consistency and trust with a design system

 After a low-touch brand refresh, I set about translating and applying that brand to the components.
 I created color scales and designated color tokens, and adjusted MUI’s rather generous padding to suit our more task and information dense tools.

-To drive adoption of the design system by our dev team, I needed to lower the barrier of entry to the system and Figma in general.
-I organized our Figma by visually coding our different apps, and made a consistent set of pages with specific purposes inside each file.
-The default page of each file was titled "Ready for dev".
+I color coded our apps, and made a consistent set of pages with specific purposes inside each file.
+The default page of each file is titled "Ready for dev".